The photo also captures a subtle tribute to George's great-grandfather Prince Philip, who died in April this year at age 99.

-The late Duke of Edinburgh even had his casket carried on a custom version of the vehicle for his funeral, one that he that designed himself.
+The late Duke of Edinburgh even had his casket carried on a custom-made version of the vehicle for his funeral, one that he designed himself.

 Prince William and Kate previously revealed that their three children were missing their great-grandfather, in a thank you message sent to fans for the notes of sympathy they received following the passing of Philip.

 “They will all miss their much-loved grandfather and great-grandfather, but your message has provided great comfort at this difficult time," the card said.